7 Unique Types of Tea You May Not Have Known Existed

 White Tea

 Though you may already have heard of black, green and oolong tea, this uncommonly known tea derives from the same Camellia sinensis plant.
-Only the finest leaves and buds are carefully selected before being dried.The leaves produce a sweet, honey-like flavour and are accompanied by the appearance of a luxurious golden brew - it’s like drinking liquid gold!
+Only the finest leaves and buds are carefully selected before being dried.The leaves produce a sweet, light flavour and are accompanied by the appearance of a luxurious golden brew - it’s like drinking liquid gold!
 Refreshing and revitalizing, white tea is the least processed of all teas!
-White tea is also packed full of health benefits including anti-ageing properties and some cite even sun protection.
-Not to mention, this tea is totally vegan friendly since it is drunk without milk.
+White tea is also packed full of anti-oxidants and L-theanine making it both healthy and perfect for relaxing.
+Not to mention, this tea is totally vegan friendly since it is always drunk without milk.
 Definitely give it a try!

 Yellow Tea